Last updated: 2023-08-08

 Backgrounds on form login

-With the form-based authorization, an AuthenticationController
+With the form-based authentication, an AuthenticationController

 is added to the code in order to show the Thymeleaf template authentication/login.html